ashwintumma23/EventbriteDataVisualizations/README.md

 * Heatmap of geographical location of events across the world (with integration to Google Maps)
 * Heatmap of count of events in the United States (using D3.js)
 * Bubble Chart showcasing the different types/ formats of events that occur on Eventbrite (using D3.js).
+* Calendar Heatmap showing the heatmap according to the dates of the events (using D3.js)

 Heatmap of Geographical Location of Events across the world (Google Maps API)
 ================================================================================